What we do

-These weekly lessons are part of a refugee driver training programme run by Red Cross in four resettlement locations: Auckland, Palmerston North, Nelson, and Dunedin.
+These weekly lessons are part of the Open Road driver training programme for former refugees, run by Red Cross in four resettlement locations: Auckland, Palmerston North, Nelson, and Dunedin.

 The programme relies on volunteers like Ross, who dedicate a few hours each week to teaching former refugees the ins and outs of driving in New Zealand.

 Ross didn’t have much experience as an instructor before he started giving lessons, but he was put through an intensive training course with a professional, who provides ongoing support to Red Cross volunteers.

 Ross certainly has the patience for teaching.
 He has a naturally calm demeanour and gives direct instructions, perhaps a result of the many years he spent as a university professor.

 “When you start [with a new learner], you’re pretty cautious and on edge about how it’s going to go,” he says.

 “We have a dual controlled car so there’s a brake on the passenger side, so sometimes I have my foot hovering over that at crucial times, like at roundabouts, for the first two or three sessions.”

 Ashok is the fifth person Ross has mentored over the past two years.
 He is an incredibly quick learner with prior driving experience; some of the people Ross has helped have started from scratch.

 “Some have never been in a car before, never driven a car, and, in one case, he’d never ridden a bike before.
 So for some people it is a big challenge, learning how the car responds and how you have to manage everything.”

 It can be difficult but Ross feels well supported by Red Cross and all his mentees have gone on to pass their driving tests.